 Spouses and partners of Australian citizens do not have an automatic right to Australian citizenship.
 These applicants will need to apply for citizenship and satisfy the eligibility criteria on their merits as do other adult applicants.

-The main avenues to Australian citizenship are citizenship by Conferral, by Descent or by Adoption
+The main avenues to Australian citizenship are

 With very few exceptions, a person must be an Australian permanent resident who is able to meet residence requirements (see above) before conferral of Australian citizenship.
 The residence requirement is based on the time you have lived in Australia and the time you have spent outside Australia.